-It may include non-consensual sharing of sexual images and videos.
+It may include non-consensual sharing of sexual images and videos (including AI generated images and videos).

-- Sexualised online bullying - Unwanted sexual comments and messages, including, on social media - Sexual exploitation; coercion and threats; and up skirting.
+- Sexualised online bullying - Unwanted sexual comments and messages, including, on social media - Sexual exploitation; coercion and threats; sextortion; and up skirting.

 In cases where child on child abuse has been found to have taken place, a relevant risk assessment will be carried out for both the victim(s) and the perpetrator(s).
 The risk assessment will be shared with the appropriate staff and reviewed regularly.